jhallen/exorsim/doc/edos.md

 EXEC and other programs are stored in S19 format on the floppy.
-S19 is not very space efficient, but is versatile in that it can load any number of segments of the file to any address.
+S19 is not very space efficient, but is versatile in that it can load any number of segments of the file, each to any address.

 The PROM has a number of entry points: